7 Ways Employers Can Boost The Success Of HSA Accounts

 6. Use multiple communication options to educate employees about HSAs

 A PowerPoint presentation during open enrollment can be a good start for educating employees, but it doesn’t have to be the only step.
 Consider using HSA “how-to” guides, flyers, videos, webinars, and more to drive home the value of HSAs to employees.
-There are 4 different types of learning styles (visual learners, auditory learners, readers/writers, and kinesthetic learners); if your HSA education is tailored to all of these styles, you’ll have a better chance at making things stick.

 7. Educate employees about how to allocate 401(k) and HSA contributions

 Employees might not understand why they would want to contribute to an HSA if they’re already contributing to their 401(k).
-Plan sponsors can boost HSA participation by educating employees about HSAs’ unique triple tax benefit (contributions are tax-free or tax-deductible, earnings and interest grow tax-free, and qualified medical expenses are tax-free too).
+Employers can boost HSA participation by educating employees about HSAs’ unique triple tax benefit (contributions are tax-free or tax-deductible, earnings and interest grow tax-free, and qualified medical expenses are tax-free too).
 By investing their HSA funds and building medical nest eggs, employees can pay for qualified medical expenses in retirement tax-free and save their 401(k) funds for other retirement costs.

 It might be easy to think that encouraging employee HSA contributions would decrease contributions to other savings accounts, but a recent Alight study suggests that isn’t the case.
 According to their study, employees who contributed to both an HSA and a 401(k) put a total of 11.8% of their pay into the accounts (2.9% into the HSA and 8.9% into the 401(k)).
 However, employees who just contributed to their 401(k) only put 6.8% of their pay into the account.
 Plan sponsors can encourage employee HSA contributions without worrying that they will negatively impact 401(k) contributions.